yguillemot/RaQt_maker/Files/Module/README.md

 Subclassing a Qt object needs three steps:

 - Define a Raku class inheriting the Qt class

 - Call the **subClass** method of the parent class from the BUILD or TWEAK submethod of the new class.

 - Override the virtual methods.
-The overriding method must only have the same name and signature that the overrided method and doesn't need any specific syntax.
+The overriding method must have the same name and signature that the overrided method and doesn't need any specific syntax.

-The first step is obvious.
-The second is used to instantiate the C++ counterpart of the Raku class and to pass it the parameters its constructor needs.
+The first and third steps are obvious.

+The second one is used to instantiate the C++ counterpart of the Raku class and to pass it the parameters its constructor needs.
 In this second step, the parent class whose the subClass method is called must be explicitely specified: